jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/fc_4l2.png" style="border:none;width:60%">
 </div>

 When we create the training dataset, we add some noise to our true value (# of dates).
 When we have a complex model, it increases its capability to model the noise also.
 If we have a large dataset, the effect of noise should cancel out.
-However, if the training dataset is not big enough and the model is complex, the accuracy suffers in comparison to the simpler model.
+However, if the training dataset is not big enough, the accuracy suffers in comparison to the simpler model.
 In this exercise, when we increase the model complexity, it gets more difficult to train and optimize, and the accuracy drops.
-In general, we start with a simple model and increase its complexity later.
-It is hard to tell whether we need more tuning/iterations or if it is simply not working if we jump into a complex model too soon.
+As a general practice, we start with a simple model and gradually increase its complexity.
+It is hard to start with a complex model when you have to deal with debugging and tuning at the same time.

 ```python
 def sample(education, income, verbose=True):